Hinemoa Elder: Recognition

 In 2014, Elder received a Health Research Council of New Zealand Eru Pomare Post Doctoral Fellowship which allowed her to extend the work of her doctorate.
 In 2017 Elder received the Innovation and Science Award at the New Zealand Women of Influence Awards.

 In the 2019 Queen's Birthday Honours, Elder was appointed a Member of the New Zealand Order of Merit, for services to psychiatry and Māori.

+Her 2024 book, Dear Moko, was shortlisted for the Elsie Locke Award for Non-Fiction at the 2025 New Zealand Book Awards for Children and Young Adults.